 The day was first celebrated in New York City on Sept.
 19, 1926, by newly arrived immigrants from Naples.
 The Feast of San Gennaro was a traditional celebration in Naples for St. Gennaro, who was martyred for the faith in the year 305.
-Immigrants who settled along Mulberry Street in the Little Italy section of Lower Manhattan continued their traditional celebration with a one-day feast.
+Immigrants who settled along Mulberry Street in the Little Italy section of Lower Manhattan continued their traditional celebration after they moved to America.